 Global & Emerging Markets Value Investing

-Global Diversification Is Not Just Risk Mitigation A US-only value investor faces competitive disadvantage.
-Thousands of value investors analyze US large-cap stocks, pushing valuations toward fair value.
-Emerging markets have far fewer analysts-a company trading at 6x earnings with 15% ROE in India might be overlooked while a US software company at 30x earnings gets coverage.
+Global Diversification Is Not Just Risk Mitigation A US-only value investor faces a competitive disadvantage.
+Thousands of analysts cover US large-cap stocks.
+That pushes valuations toward fair value.
+Emerging markets have far fewer analysts.
+A company trading at 6x earnings with 15% ROE in India can be overlooked while a US software company at 30x earnings gets full coverage.
 Global diversification for value investors means alpha opportunities, not beta reduction.

 Why Go Global: Deeper Value, Less Competition, Currency Optionality

 Information asymmetry is wider in emerging markets.
-A US pharmaceutical company with 20 analyst reports, institutional ownership at 85%, and daily trading volume of millions of shares has no information advantage available.
-A Brazilian mining company with 2 analyst reports, institutional ownership at 20%, and daily trading volume of 100,000 shares may have undiscovered value.
-The company's balance sheet and industry dynamics might be better than any US comparable.
+A US pharmaceutical company with 20 analyst reports, 85% institutional ownership, and millions of shares traded daily offers no edge.
+A Brazilian mining company with 2 reports, 20% institutional ownership, and 100,000 daily shares may hide undiscovered value.
+Its balance sheet and industry dynamics can be better than any US comparable.

 Currency optionality is an underrated benefit.
-When investing globally, you're placing directional bets on currencies alongside company fundamentals.
-A company in India might be trading at 5x earnings (cheap) while the Indian Rupee is depressed (trading at 15% discount to estimated fair value).
-If the rupee normalizes, you capture currency appreciation alongside the company's earnings multiple expansion.
-Conversely, if the rupee depreciates, currency headwinds offset company outperformance.
-Professional global investors actively think about currency positioning.
+Going global means a directional bet on currencies alongside company fundamentals.
+An Indian company might trade at 5x earnings (cheap) while the rupee is depressed (15% below fair value).
+If the rupee normalizes, you capture both currency appreciation and multiple expansion.
+If it depreciates, currency headwinds offset company outperformance.
+Professional global investors actively position around currency.

-Political risk and sovereign default risk are real.
-A company in Argentina with exceptional fundamentals might lose 60% of value if the government implements capital controls (as happened 2019-2023) or defaults on debt (as happened 2001).
-Currency risk is not abstract-it's the difference between 200% returns and -50% outcomes.
-This module teaches you to quantify and price these risks.
+Political and sovereign default risk are real.
+A company in Argentina with exceptional fundamentals can lose 60% of value when the government imposes capital controls (2019-2023) or defaults on debt (2001).
+Currency risk is not abstract.
+It is the difference between 200% returns and -50% outcomes.
+This module teaches you to quantify and price those risks.

 Country Risk Premiums: Damodaran's Lambda Approach Step-by-Step

-Country risk premium (CRP) is the additional return investors demand to hold equities in a country vs. US Treasuries, adjusted for currency risk.
-A company in the US with 8% cost of equity might require a company in Mexico to have 11% cost of equity (3% CRP), or 14% in Peru (6% CRP).
+Country risk premium (CRP) is the extra return investors demand to hold equities in a country vs. US Treasuries, adjusted for currency risk.
+A US company with 8% cost of equity might map to 11% in Mexico (3% CRP), or 14% in Peru (6% CRP).
 CRP varies by:

 -